-I gathered those who loved Joe—his wife, kids, and sailing buddies—and we resolved to do an intervention on him.
-One Sunday afternoon Joe’s wife sent him on an errand.
-When he returned a dozen people were gathered in his living room.
+I gathered those who loved Joe—his wife, kids, neighbors, and sailing buddies—and we resolved to do an intervention on him.
+One Sunday afternoon Joe’s wife sent him for an errand.
+When he returned, a dozen people were gathered in his living room.

 He said, “I know why you’re here, and you all can just…” He was foul.
 Angry.
 Malicious.
 Each of us then shared how much we loved him and how worried we were about him and his drinking.
 When his three daughters spoke about how much they “missed their Daddy,” he broke down and said he would seek treatment.
 That intervention saved his life.

 In today’s scripture four men intervened for their paralyzed friend.
 When they realized that they couldn’t get their friend to Jesus because of the crowd, they hauled him up to the roof, dismantled it, and then lowered him to Jesus.
 When Jesus saw the faith of the friends, He healed the man.

 The first commandment is to love God.
 The second commandment is to love our neighbors as ourselves.

 Sometimes loving takes an intervention.
 If the men hadn’t intervened and risked their lives to lower their friend to Jesus, he would have remained paralyzed.
 If Joe’s family and friends hadn’t intervened and taken the risk to confront him, he would have soon died.